romeoagyemang/romeoagyemang/README.md

 <h1>Hey!
 It's great to have you here!! </h1>

-Hi, I’m Romeo Agyemang and as a software developer, lamp tech stack developer, and web developer, I have built complex, interactive web applications, management systems as well as software.
+Hi, I’m Romeo Agyemang a software developer, lamp tech stack developer, and web developer, I have built complex, interactive web applications, management systems as well as software.
 With 3+ years of experience, I have helped businesses across the globe to increase productivity through websites, web apps, and software.

 <h3>You Can Find Me Here!</h3>
 <p>